 The beautifully furled fronds of wild and young fern is a delicacy local food in the hills of West Bengal.
 Whether non-veg-food items or purely vegetarian the forest flavors of this green vegetable enhances the flavors of any dish.
-You may be puzzled when you see them but not every fern fiddlehead tastes the same or edible.
-Only a few of them are served with delicacies.
+You may be in a confusion when you see them but not every fern fiddlehead tastes the same or edible.
+Only a few of them come with delicacies.
 This vegetable is not commercially grown in the hills but is mostly collected by the villagers from the dense forest areas.
 However, in other parts of the world, they are harvested to be sold to restaurants where they create different recipes with Nigro or fern fiddleheads.

 5. Nettle Plant or Sisnu in Local Language :

 Do not go by the fearsome look and itchy stings of this plant.
 For people in hills of North Bengal and Sikkim, this plant is both a pain and gain.
-The itchy and burning sting of this plant is a big problem when you are lost in the forest and have to make your own way through the bushes.
+The itchy and burning sting of this plant is a big problem when you are do not find any way in the forest and have to make your own way through the bushes.
 But, apart from this, it also has its great uses when you bring it to the local foods of the Rural areas of Himalayan villages.
 People eat both its flower seeds and young shoots.
-They also take it for medicinal purpose where it is known to control your blood pressure.
-This green thorny plant is used in many popular cuisines of Thailand and Vietnam.
+They also take it for medicinal purpose where it controls your blood pressure.
+This green thorny plant is a delicacy item in many popular cuisines of Thailand and Vietnam.

 6. Bamboo Shoot or (Baans ko Taamaa in local Language):

-This must be the most widely eaten exotic food in the world.
-You can also buy canned bamboo shoots, that are mostly used in Restaurants for their exclusive menu items.
+This must be the most widely famous exotic food in the world.
+You can also buy bamboo shoots in cans, that are mostly for use in Restaurants for their exclusive menu items.
 In the hills, you can get fresh bamboo shoots during the rainy season.
 You will this vegetable in almost all the homestays of North Bengal, cooked in various tastes.
 Not every bamboo shoot is edible, there is one variety of bamboo which is thinner and only grows above the altitude of 5000 mts.

 7. Voodoo lily or (Gurbo in local language) :

 Last but not the least, this would be the most strange vegetable you would have ever heard of.
 Nowhere you can find this vegetable.
-In hills, it is only found in the dense and undisturbed forest areas.
+In hills, it only grows in the dense and undisturbed forest areas.
 Even the Botanists find it hard to identify this plant.
-It is known by many names like snake plant, because of its snake-like patterned skin.
+People call it by many names like snake plant, because of its snake-like patterned skin.
 This plant has recently started attracting flower lovers in other countries because of its beautiful looking flower.
 In hills, you can sometimes find few tribals selling the new shoot of this plant.
 They prepare a wonder curry made of this plant which I bet you have never ever tasted.

 So. now anytime if you travel to the homestays or hotels of Darjeeling, Sikkim, and rural areas of other hill destinations of West Bengal, just call out their local names and surprise them with your knowledge of their culture and food habits.
 If possible you can even create your own unique recipe of veg-food items using the above-mentioned items and share your knowledge with them.